 When you become a Gengo Translator, you agree to provide quality translations.
 As explained in the Translator Agreement, your translations must consistently meet Gengo's quality standards.

 Gengo's quality standards are based on a translation scoring system called GoCheck.
-GoCheck scores range from 0 (lowest) to 10 (highest), and translations must achieve minimum scores of 7 at Standard and 8 at Pro level jobs.
+GoCheck scores range from 0 (lowest) to 10 (highest), and translations must achieve minimum scores of 7 at both Standard and Pro level jobs.